luo964973791/rook/Documentation/ceph-common-issues.md

 ## Node hangs after reboot

-This issue is fixed in `cephcsi:v2.0.1` and newer.
+This issue is fixed in Rook v1.3 or later.

 ### Symptoms